MsPries/AI-curriculum/README.md

 Additionally, this tutorial used numpy, so the students installed pip and started getting comfortable installing packages on their own computers.
 [Here](https://github.com/MsPries/AI-curriculum/blob/master/appedix/pip.md) are the instructions I gave them.

+### Text Classification
+Text classification was the theme of the students' first major group project.
+They were challenged to try to answer a central question using some set of text.
+The project rubric is available [here](https://docs.google.com/document/d/1YauZ3bCHO7yNwlQh0lxH_-nULNi3PowZ9s_KPQM0Pdc/edit?usp=sharing).

+We started by looking at the bag of words technique together.
+The students worked through [this tutorial](https://machinelearnings.co/text-classification-using-neural-networks-f5cd7b8765c6) over two homeworks and two class periods.
+Then, they moved into [this Kaggle competition](https://www.kaggle.com/c/word2vec-nlp-tutorial#part-1-for-beginners-bag-of-words) looking at IMDB reviews and the associated ratings.
+This Kaggle competition was great as a resource because it built directly off of the tiny bag of words tutorial and laid out some challenges associated with using this technique for this application.
+There are numerous tutorials directly connected to the IMDB Kaggle competition and ones that plugged directly into iPython notebooks were most helpful.

+As it was the first group project, we spent some time looking at collaboration tools.
+I gave them a guide for using GitHub and an [overview](https://docs.google.com/document/d/1NnFg3SMnAP2Cw_WqTTWZfBs053kCc_4-lNQMYbGAy80/edit?usp=sharing) of some existing systems.
+At the start of each class, we had a stand up meeting where each group gave a concise update on their progress and had the opportunity to formally ask for help.
+The students stayed somewhat involved with other students' projects, so the formal ask for help option was less needed.
+I gave them [instructions](#appendix-d---github-set-up-instructions) for setting up GitHub but spent the next class going over how it works; next time I will just explain how it works for the sake of time.

 ### OpenAI Gym Video Game Agents
 For the student's semester exam project, they were challenged to explore AI programs to complete challenges or compete in the [OpenAI Gym](https://gym.openai.com/).
 You can find the student prompt [here](https://github.com/MsPries/AI-curriculum/blob/master/openai-gym/prompt.md).